Plinky / Plinky+ Manual

 If you make a mistake during the calibration, just unplug and replug the USB cable.
 If you ever want to re-calibrate, (for example, because you've moved Plinky into or out of your Eurorack, or even if you've moved it around,) just wiggle knob A during power up.

-We've found that changing the case that Plinky's in, or the power supply you use, can affect calibration.
+We've found that changing the power supply you use, or the case that Plinky is in, can affect calibration.
 If you find that Plinky isn't responding correctly, it's definitely worth re-calibrating.
 We recommend trying a few different power supplys, as different supplies seem to lead to quite different sensitivities.

 Connect your Headphones or Speakers

-TIP: V2 plinky (blue board) has an analog saturation circuit.
-While the left inputs here are designed for stereo line level inputs, you can actually run full eurorack level 'hot' signals into plinky here, and get a really crunchy overdriven sound.
-Voila! you can use plinky as a saturation/fuzz box.
-The audio input jack on the top panel is eurorack level, having a lower gain, and will saturate less.
+TIP: Plinky / Plinky+ has an analog saturation circuit.
+While the line inputs are designed for a stereo line level signal, you can actually run full eurorack level 'hot' signals into Plinky here, and get a really crunchy overdriven sound.
+Voilà! you can use Plinky as a saturation/fuzz box.
+The stereo Eurorack input jack has a lower gain, and will saturate less.

 Play Plinky!

 Each of the center pads plays a note.
-Plinky is either playing a blank preset, which is a 4 voice unison Saw wave for each of the 'strings', or you are playing one of the factory presets that come with later versions of Plinky.
+Plinky is either playing a blank preset, which is a 4 voice unison Saw wave for each of the 8 'strings', or you are playing one of the factory presets.
 Plinky can play 8 voices polyphony.
 Enjoy!

 Changing the Sound

-Now, let's use this workflow to add some delay.
-Tap and hold the bottom left button, the ‘primary’ parameter editing button, referred to as SHIFT TOP from here on.
-Tap the delay pad, second column third row.
-This is the send level to the delay unit. you are now in parameter edit mode.
-Slide your finger upwards on the leftmost column of pads to increase the amount of delay.
-To hear this, play any of the pads other than the most left column (which acts as a slider).
+Tap and hold SHIFT TOP, the primary parameter editing button.
+Tap the DELAY pad in the third row.
+This is the send level to the Delay.
+Slide your finger upwards on the Arrow column of pads, which now acts as a slider, to increase the amount of Delay.
+To hear this, play any of the pads other than the Shift pads or Arrow column.

-Play & tweak.
-Alternatively, you can twist the encoder (right knob) to adjust the value finely.
+Play and tweak.
+Alternatively, you can twist the encoder to adjust the value finely.
 Click the encoder to reset the value to default.
-Tap the SHIFT TOP button to return to 'full play mode', where you can use the left most column for notes.
-That’s the basic workflow for creating patches in Plinky!
+Tap the SHIFT TOP button to return to regular play mode, where you can use the Arrow column for playing notes.
+This is the basic workflow for creating patches on Plinky!

 Adding Modulation